SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-metrics.md

         - sumologic
 ```

-:::note
+:::tip
-Refer to [Additional Configurations Reference](/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference/) for more details about OpenTelemetry configuration
+Refer to our [Additional Configurations Reference](/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference/) for more details about OpenTelemetry configuration.
 :::

 [our repository]: https://github.com/SumoLogic/sumologic-otel-collector/tree/main#components